SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Is there a demo of a Spartacus-based storefront available?

-Try out our continuous-integration server [here](https://sap.github.io/spartacus).
+Yes!
+You can try out our demo [here](https://spartacus-demo.eastus.cloudapp.azure.com/electronics-spa/en/USD/).

 ### What enablement options exist for helping me understand how to use Spartacus?
 Is training available?